waleedgul92/height-predicting-model-python/README.md

 ## Exexuting program ##
 * Download the pyton file and dataset and install the liabraries and good to go.
 ### Files  ###
 The file 'dataset.csv' contains the dataset.
 It has almost 100 samples.
+The "height" is calculated by (1/(2g))(v)^2.

 ![image](https://user-images.githubusercontent.com/84980384/157911518-ae9f5d13-8e0e-40d0-bd09-9cb987889fc3.png)

 ### Code ###
+* Imported dataset.
+* Imported liabraries.
+* Used .head() to learn about datset using first few lines Alocated 'y' the "height" column, the 1st column.

 ![image](https://user-images.githubusercontent.com/84980384/157911805-79c2430b-8162-46f2-9b44-cee8e80d525b.png)

 ![image](https://user-images.githubusercontent.com/84980384/157911833-99fc9190-488b-4428-bfab-2f4b45e5a7da.png)

+* Alocating 'X' the "veclocity" columns of dataset
+* Using numpy to to convert it into numpy array and Reshaping it , so that it can be used later.

 ![image](https://user-images.githubusercontent.com/84980384/157911891-c53892ad-7190-4028-bfa2-6064fad2591e.png)